• Skip to primary navigation

 So, make it worth your while!
 Be sure to bake in the cool of the day and then bake a lot at one time.
 Heat the oven once and get a lot out of the experience.

-Bake in bulk, cool completely, and then wrap well for freezing.
+Bake double or triple batches, cool completely, and then wrap well for freezing.
 Using your freezer to store the excess will make it easy for you to enjoy baked goods all summer long as well as into the fall.

 –> This list of Baked Goods to Make Ahead and Freeze is good in every season.

-Fancy things up by making Homemade Chocolate Pudding or Raspberry Cream Cups with Pretzels.
-Try this Millet and Fruit Pudding for a new twist.
+Fancy things up by making Homemade Chocolate Pudding or Chocolate Parfaits.

 The crust for Nanna’s Toffee Dream comes together in a skillet.
 Crepes are a fun and delicious treat that can be sweet or savory — and an opportunity to try out buckwheat flour for truly authentic French fare.